The Password Is Courage: Production

 The recreation of German prisoner of war camps took place in the English countryside.

 It was the first in a three picture deal between Andrew Stone and MGM.

 Sergeant-Major Charles Coward served as technical advisor during the filming, Coward also has a cameo in the film during a party scene.
 The film is shot entirely in England; street scenes were filmed in the Chiltern market towns of Amersham and Chesham.

 Dirk Bogarde served with distinction during the war, and saw Bergen Belsen immediately after it was liberated.

 The film raised some debate among ex-prisoners of war.
 There are no known survivors of any of Coward's escapes, and the National Ex-Prisoner of War Association (in its Autumn 2006 newsletter) suggested that some of the stories in his biography might have happened to other men in the camps, with some events "borrowed" for the book and for the film.

 In 2013, Shimon Peres, then president of Israel, disclosed that his father, Yitzchak Perski, who immigrated from Poland to Mandatory Palestine in 1932, had joined the British Army in 1939 and was captured by the Germans in Greece in 1941.
 Perski and Coward had been fellow prisoners, and Peres claimed that some episodes in the film were based on his father's exploits at that time.

 The original cinema version of The Password Is Courage contained a sequence set in Auschwitz concentration camp, illustrated by drawings.
 This sequence has been cut from television broadcast prints, but a credit for the drawings remains listed in the film credits.

 Reception

 Box office

+In October 1962, The Password Is Courage opened in London.

 According to Kinematograph Weekly the film was considered a "money maker" at the British box office in 1962.